 - Many states do not consider livestock in their cruelty laws.

-- There is no federal cruelty law when it comes to animals.
-Instead, cases are handled on a state by state basis.
+- Federal cruelty laws are limited when it comes to animals.
+Instead, most cases are handled on a state by state basis.

 Animal Testing Statistics

 Animal testing is another area that people are quick to dismiss.
 We see makeup companies conduct testing on animals, and we think they are putting lipstick on monkeys – how much harm does that cause, right?
 The truth is, animal testing is a much more cruel and inhumane practice that kills or seriously injures many types of species.
 Animal testing results in helpless creatures being burned, crippled, poisoned or even sometimes killed.

 - There is no truth to the idea that the U.S. Government requires cosmetic testing on animals.

 - It’s not just rats used in product testing.
 Rabbits, mice, birds, amphibians, as well as dogs and cats, can all be test subjects.

 - 66,000 dogs and 21,000 cats are subjected to testing every year.

 - It’s not just makeup.
 Testing includes subjecting animals to pharmaceutical drugs, carcinogens and even killing pregnant animals and conducting tests on fetuses.